 If we follow the survey findings, many of our youth want to leave and not return any time soon.
 82% of street youth in Jamaica feel they’d be better off in the USA.
 That’s understandable because life on the streets of Jamaica is tough.
 However, close to 60% of those who live at home also feel that they’d be better off in the USA.
 I daresay, though, that this is not peculiar to Jamaica since the 2010 Caricom Youth Report highlighted many across the Caribbean region echoing similar sentiments.

 Value of the Diaspora

 With broadband access being rolled out across Jamaican schools and Government institutions, take-up of Facebook in Jamaica will grow exponentially, well beyond the present over 600,000.
 How then can we marry our Diaspora to social media to strengthen our ties of homeland?
 There are some success stories.
 The Jamaica Tourist Board is one.

-Nationalism via Social Media
+Nationalism via Twitter

 Stephen Walt of Harvard’s, Kennedy School of Government, proclaimed in this July’s Foreign Policy Magazine, “Nationalism is the most powerful political force in the world and ignoring it will come at a price.”
+Walt talks about the gradual renationalization of European foreign policy.
 I’ve been watching this nationalism at work via Twitter.
 I notice how young Jamaicans living abroad fight to hold on to their homeland.

-Hundreds of thousands of Jamaicans at home and in the Diaspora are on Facebook, Twitter and LinkedIn.
+Hundreds of thousands of Jamaicans at home and in the Diaspora are on Twitter, Facebook and LinkedIn.
 My call to action is for you to take just one simple act -- Leverage your participation in social networks to foster greater links with Jamaicans at home.
 Go beyond friends and family to talk with others, including organizations.
 See how and where you can make your contribution to your homeland without undue exposure or stress to you.